Pe8er/Playbox.widget/README.md

 # UeberPlayer
 An [Übersicht](http://tracesof.net/uebersicht/) widget that displays the currently playing song in a rather nice way.
 Forked from [Pe8er's Playbox](https://github.com/Pe8er/Playbox.widget), but rewritten with a bunch of new features and customization.
 I ended up liking this a lot to build it up again~

-> ~~**IMPORTANT**: There's a bug in Spotify's Applescript API that doesn't give me all data of the currently playing song.
-Unfortunately, this causes missing text on the widget, & I'm currently waiting for Spotify to fix it.
-Read about it more [here](https://github.com/aCluelessDanny/UeberPlayer/issues/1)~~
-> This bug has been fixed as part in Spotify 1.1.34.694, & the widget should now function properly!

 ![screenshot](screenshot.png)

 ## Features